maxskunkworks/TLG/tlg-base-config_3-vm.m365-ems/README.md

 <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template deploys the **TLG (Test Lab Guide) - Microsoft 365 + EMS**, a Test Lab Guide (TLG) configuration that represents a simplified intranet connected to the Internet and integrated with Microsoft 365 with EMS.
-This configuration is the starting point for additional TLGs that can be found [here](http://aka.ms/catlgs).
+This template deploys the **Microsoft 365 + EMS** Test Lab Guide (TLG) configuration that represents a a simplified environment for Microsoft 365 Enterprise integrated with Office 365 E5 and EMS E5 trial or permanent subscriptions.
+This template corresponds to the [Simulated Enterprise Base Configuration](https://docs.microsoft.com/en-us/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise) Test Lab Guide.

-The **TLG (Test Lab Guide) - Microsoft 365 + EMS** provisions a Windows Server 2012 R2 or 2016 Active Directory domain controller using the specified domain name, an application server running Windows Server 2012 R2 or 2016, and a client VM running Windows Server 2016.
+The **Microsoft 365 + EMS** template provisions a Windows Server 2012 R2 or 2016 Active Directory domain controller using the specified domain name, an application server running Windows Server 2012 R2 or 2016, and a client VM running Windows Server 2016.
+You can use the resulting environment to test the features and functionality of Microsoft 365 Enterprise, with additional Microsoft 365 Enterprise [Test Lab Guides](http://aka.ms/catlgs) or on your own.

 ![alt text](images/tlg-m365-phase4.png "Diagram of the base config deployment")